BlueGranite/Microsoft-R-Resources/hdinsight-r-server-spark/Tutorial.md

 - Configure the rest of the cluster options as required.
 When ready, click *Create* at the bottom of the panel.
 It may take up to 40 minutes to create your cluster.
 While you wait, you will see a notification in the upper right corner showing progress.

 ###Activity 2 - Install R Studio on the R Server Edge Node
 - Follow the instructions from Azure documentation to [install R Studio](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-r-server-install-r-studio/) on your R Server edge node.
-You will need to wait for your cluster to be ready before you can proceed with these steps, and you will also need your SSH client available to connect.
+You will need to wait for your cluster to be ready before you can proceed with these steps.
+You will also need your SSH client installed to connect to the cluster.
 - After completing the steps from Azure documentation, be sure to leave R Studio open in your browser at localhost:8787.

 ###Activity 3 - Use R to Manage Hadoop and Build Models under Different Compute Contexts